Dustin Moseley: San Diego Padres

 After the 2010 season, Moseley signed a one-year contract with the San Diego Padres.
 He struggled during the season partly due to a lack of run support.
-On July 26, he disclocated his left shoulder after getting a base hit, which ended his season with a 3-10 record and 3.30 ERA (a career best) in 120 innings.
+On July 26, he dislocated his left shoulder after getting a base hit, which ended his season with a 3–10 record and 3.30 ERA (a career best) in 120 innings.
 On May 7, 2012, Moseley was again placed on the disabled list due to labrum damage in his right shoulder.

 After making only 1 start in 2012, Moseley elected free agency after clearing outright waivers.
 Moseley was a non-tender candidate by the Padres.

 Miami Marlins

-After sitting out the 2013 season, Moseley agreed to a minor league deal with the Miami Marlins in early August.
-Moseley made just 6 starts between A ball and Double-A before going on the 7-Day DL.
+After sitting out the 2013 season, Moseley agreed to a minor league contract with the Miami Marlins organization on July 20, 2014.
+Moseley made just 6 starts between the Single–A Greensboro Grasshoppers and Double–A Jacksonville Suns before he was placed on the 7–day disabled list.
 He became a free agent after the 2014 season.